Fructose: structure, food sources, metabolism & health impact

 Anomerism is a type of optical isomerism characteristic of monosaccharides.

-• two pyranose configurations, beta-D-fructofuranose, alpha-D-fructofuranose, namely, six-member rings consisting of one oxygen atom and five carbon atoms;
+• two furanose configurations, β-D-fructofuranose, and α-D-fructofuranose, namely six-member rings consisting of one oxygen atom and five carbon atoms;

-• two furanose configurations, beta-D-fructopyranose and alpha-D-fructopyranose, namely, five-member rings consisting of one oxygen atom and four carbon atoms.
+• two pyranose configurations, β-D-fructopyranose and α-D-fructopyranose, namely, five-member rings consisting of one oxygen atom and four carbon atoms.

 Fructose: from the open-chain form to the hemiketal cyclic forms